UM US CEO Lynn Lewis Named a She Runs It 2021 Woman of the Year

 She Runs It's Woman of the Year Awards recognize leaders who have had a remarkable impact on marketing, media and tech, while making significant contributions to their communities.
 The 2021 awards highlight outstanding women who have redefined leadership during the past 12 to 18 months.

-"I am incredibly honored and humbled to receive this prestigious award alongside Kimberly and Meredith, especially during a time when so many powerhouse women demonstrated visionary leadership within their communities, navigating through a global pandemic, societal unrest and economic crisis," said Lewis.
+"I am incredibly honored and humbled to receive this prestigious award alongside Kimberly and Meredith, especially during a time when so many powerhouse women demonstrated visionary leadership within their communities, navigating through a global pandemic, social injustice and economic crisis," said Lewis.
 "I am especially proud of the Outstanding Company for Working Mothers recognition, as it is a wonderful testament to the community of care and support that we have built at UM.
 I am grateful to She Runs It for all their work to champion women in our industry, and for these amazing honors."

 In February, two of UM's leaders received She Runs It Working Mother of the Year awards: Dawn Reese, SVP, Managing Director, UM Studios, was recognized as an Established Mom; and Trish Chuipek, Global Chief Client Officer, UM, was named a Trailblazer Mom.